oneforawe/config-repo/README.md

 # Configuration Files

+This repository contains:

+1. my personal user configuration files, and

+2. a script to setup the config files by creating links from the home folder to the respective files in this repo.

-This repository contains my personal user configuration files.
-The purpose of this repo is mostly for my own convenience when setting up my own working environments on new machines.
-But for anyone who's curious, it's also here for you to peruse or try out and to share ideas.
+The purpose of this repo is mostly for my own convenience when setting up my working environments on new machines.
+But for anyone who's curious, it's also here for you to share config ideas and enable you to try out my setup.

 ## Installation

-Clone the repo to copy the files:
+1. Clone the repo to copy the files:
    `git clone https://github.com/oneforawe/config-files.git ~/.config-files`

-Run this command to over-write existing configuration files with links to the config files in this repo:
+2. Run this command to over-write existing configuration files with links to the config files in this repo:
    `bash ~/.config-files/setup/link-config-files.sh`

 ## Terminology